-Collectively, these commercial and industrial areas cover approximately XX hectares of the District.
-Business land has been broken down into two different Business Areas to help support analysis of demand and development capacity as part of this assessment.
+These commercial and industrial areas have been broken down into two different Business Areas to help support analysis of demand and development capacity as part of this assessment.
 These areas are identified in the map below.

 Figure 9.7: Map showing the two Business Areas in the Carterton District.